 If you assign this type of presentation, they’ll know you’re no joke.
 They’ll be so worried about doing the presentation that they’ll stop focusing on analyzing you and figuring out your weaknesses.
 That’s right – only show them your strengths the first week of Spanish class.
 You are a demanding teacher who is passionate about teaching languages and expects their best behavior and work.

-* Sign up at the bottom of this post to access a ready-made copy of my Todo sobre mí project in the World Language Cafe Free Resource Library.
+* Grab your free copy of my Todo sobre mí project in the World Language Cafe Free Resource Library.

 5. Show them why it’s so important to learn Spanish.

 Have them partner up and brainstorm as many reasons as possible to learn Spanish.
 As your students share, write their reasons on the board.
 Afterwards be sure to add these heavy hitters to the class list:

 - There are over 41 million native Spanish speakers in the U.S., along with an additional 11.6 million who are bilingual (mostly the children of the native speakers).
 13% of the population.
 This is more Spanish speakers than in Colombia and Spain.
 The number of Spanish speakers in the U.S. is second only to the 121 million Spanish speakers in Mexico.
 The U.S. census estimates that by 2050, there will be 138 million Spanish speakers in the U.S. (1/3 of the population).
 (1)